 On average, clownfish live 3 to 5 years in captivity.
 However, it’s not unheard of for them to live close to a decade with ideal conditions.
 They are extremely hardy and will survive most tank crashes and tank transfers, though we definitely recommend keeping those to a minimum!

-Clownfish are incredibly hardy and can adapt to most conditions.
+Most species of Clownfish are incredibly hardy and can adapt to most conditions.
 They can be kept in fish only (FO), fish only with live rock (FOWLR), or full reef setups.
 Most hobbyists like to keep them in pairs, though they will do just fine on their own as well.
+They are great saltwater fish for beginners.

 The minimum tank size recommended for a pair is 10 gallons, though a 20 gallon tank will allow for more space to swim as well as additional tank mates.
 Clownfish establish territories and don’t venture far from those areas they claim as their own in the tank.